Marcin-Kumar/APIDevelopment/README.md

 This project demonstrates API development with Entity Framework Core.
 It includes CRUD operations for managing books and authors in a library system.

 ### [APIDevelopment.WithEFCore](./APIDevelopment.WithEFCore/README.md)
-This project demonstrates API development with Entity Framework Core.
-It includes CRUD operations for managing books and authors in a library system.
+This project demonstrates the basics of ASP.NET Core Web API development.
+It includes CRUD operations for weather forecasts.

 #### For further information please consult the project documentation.